-- .1 Submit samples in accordance with Section 01 33 00 Submittal Procedures. - .2 Samples: Submit two samples, 12"x12" in size illustrating colour and pattern for each floor material for each colour specified. - .3 Submit two 12" long samples of base for each colour specified.
+- .1 Submit samples in accordance with Section 01 33 00 Submittal Procedures. - .2 Samples: Submit two samples, 12"x12" in size illustrating colour and pattern for each floor material for each colour specified. - .3 Submit two 12" long samples of base for each colour specified. - .4 Submit WHIMIS MSDS Material Safety Data Sheets in accordance with Section 01 33 00 Submittal Procedures, with the VOC levels highlighted.

-- .1 Fire-Test-Response Characteristics: As determined by testing identical products according to ASTM E 648 or NFPA 253 by a qualified testing agency. - .1 Critical Radiant Flux Classification: Class I, not less than 0.45 watts per square centimeter. - .2 Mockups: Provide resilient products with mockups specified in other Sections. - .3 During flooring installation, the flooring manufacturer representative and floor Contractor shall conduct on-site meetings for installation procedures and techniques for the entire flooring installation.
+- .1 Fire-Test-Response Characteristics: As determined by testing identical products according to ASTM E 648 or NFPA 253 by a qualified testing agency. - .1 Critical Radiant Flux Classification: Class I, not less than 0.45 watts per square centimeter. - .2 Mockups: Provide resilient products with mockups specified in other Sections. - .3 During flooring installation, the flooring manufacturer representative and floor Contractor shall conduct on-Site meetings for installation procedures and techniques for the entire flooring installation.